ppy/osu-wiki/wiki/Game_mode/osu!taiko/en.md

 - Background differences
   - A video or static background image-only beatmap will take up the lower portion of the screen
   - If the map has been storyboarded, the storyboard will take over the entire screen, but stay a layer behind the playfield most of the time
+- Drumrolls have ticks that have to be hit or score will not be rewarded by them, unlike in *Taiko no Tatsujin* where such ticks are not present and score is rewarded based on being able to roll as fast as possible.

 ### History